Dominica2020/Dominica2020/README.md

 - [About Me](https://cometolifeapps.io/about.html)

 ## Tech Focus
 I specialize in python programming, its frameworks & libraries.
-As a full-stack engineer my focus is also back-end development.
+As a full-stack engineer my preference is for back-end development.
 Interested in working with me?
-Feel free to reach out!
+I'm happy to collaborate!

 ![tech focus](skills_focus.png)